humungus-gungi/bootyquest/README.md

 	+ Caves: 2 soldiers who witnessed the explosion and Gungi's mutilation of Venek, put down their weapons - 6 wookies come out after killing their own guards  (will act on Gungi's turn)
 	+ *Meanwhile, on the Courtyard:*
 	+ 13 soldiers in the courtyard, just saw their boss killed.
 For the record, they are "Mooks"
-	+ Group of 4 near their boss (group of 5 maybe) are going after Kazgan, take cover and start shooting.
+	+ Group of 4 near their boss (group of 5 maybe) are going after Kasgan, take cover and start shooting.

 	+ Caves:
 		* Gungi runs to the next group of guards/wookies with his Wookie squad of 6 - successfully intimidates guard who was using shock collars on the Wookie cohort.
 Guard wants to run  at next opportunity
 		* Ifa runs is and smacks the remote out of his hand, and Gungi gets it.
 The guard becomes a hostage, the 6 wookie corps becomes 11 wookies

 	+ Landing area:
-		* Kazgan has 5 guys shooting at him, tries to demoralize them (only 1 advantage, uses it to yell at Jarlo to get his blaster and shoot - +1 blue die to his next shot)
+		* Kasgan has 5 guys shooting at him, tries to demoralize them (only 1 advantage, uses it to yell at Jarlo to get his blaster and shoot - +1 blue die to his next shot)
 		* (Flips a light side point): there are turret guns around the mine.
 		* Ohesha shoots at a group of NPCs: 6 success, 1 threat - they dead.